-- (a) On the suction and delivery of pumps; - (b) On either side of a pressure-reducing valve;

-To allow the isolation of waterways with multiple branches to permit testing or maintenance on part of the hydrant system.
+- (a) Those on the suction and delivery of pumps; - (b) Those located on either side of a pressure reducing valve; and - (c) Those fitted to allow the isolation of waterways with multiple branches to permit testing or maintenance on part of the hydrant system.

-In such cases, these valves shall be supervised via the sprinkler control panel or the building fire alarm panel.
+In such cases these valves shall be supervised via the sprinkler control panel or the building fire alarm panel.